 This dialog allows the designer to set up search criteria for the Find Similar Objects (FSO) process.
 This process uses the attributes of a target object as a reference for finding several other objects with similar characteristics.

-From the schematic editor or schematic library editor, the dialog is accessed in the following ways:
+From the Schematic Editor, or Schematic Library Editor, the dialog can be accessed in the following ways:

-Click Edit» Find Similar Objects from the main menus then click on an object in the workspace.
+Use the Edit» Find Similar Objects command from the main menus then click on an object in the workspace.
 This object will be used as the template for finding similar objects.

 Press Shift+F then click on an object in the workspace to use as the template.

-Right-click over the required object in the workspace then choose Find Similar Objects from the context menu.
+Right-click over the required template object in the workspace, then choose the Find Similar Objects command from the context menu.

 Click the Apply button to test and fine tune search criteria to yield the desired results without closing the dialog.